 What do students do in Musical Theatre?

 Students research, rehearse and perform a musical.
 The courses culminate in a fully- staged production of a musical for a public audience.

 How many levels are there?

-Musical Theatre has three levels: Musical Theatre I, II, and III.
-Each course lasts one full academic year (September to April).
+Musical Theatre has four levels.
+Each course lasts one full academic year (September to April):

 Are there any corequisites?

 Yes.
-Musical Theatre I (6 credits) is to be taken with Acting, Singing, Dancing I (3 credits).
-Musical Theatre II is to be taken with Acting, Singing, Dancing II.
-Musical Theatre III is to be taken with Acting, Singing, Dancing III.
+Musical Theatre I (6 credits) is to be taken with Acting, Singing, Dancing I & Acting, Singing, Dancing II (2 credits).
+Musical Theatre II is to be taken with Acting, Singing, Dancing III & Acting, Singing, Dancing IV.
+Musical Theatre III is to be taken with Acting, Singing, Dancing V & Acting, Singing, Dancing VI.

 Do I have to attend all classes for Musical Theatre?

 Yes.
 Due to the collaborative nature of the course, attendance is mandatory.